No Comments Yet

 00:06:34 The overshoot makes the UI feel alive, and it avoids stiff and robotic motion.

-00:06:39 Of course, you can switch it to my favorite, like power1.inout, which will still be smooth, but it'll have no bounce, which is much less tactile.
+00:06:39 Of course, you can switch it to my favorite, power1.inout, which will still be smooth, but it'll have no bounce, much less tactile.

 00:06:50 Yeah, you can see the difference, right?